romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 </div>
 </details>

-## Q26
+### 5

 **Your organization has an AWS setup and planning to build Single Sign-On for users to authenticate with on-premise Microsoft Active Directory Federation Services (ADFS) and let users log in to the AWS console using AWS STS Enterprise Identity Federation.**

 **Which of the following services do you need to call from AWS STS service after you authenticate with your on-premise?**

-- A. AssumeRoleWithSAML
+1. AssumeRoleWithSAML
-- B. GetFederationToken
+1. GetFederationToken
-- C. AssumeRoleWithWebIdentity
+1. AssumeRoleWithWebIdentity
-- D. GetCallerIdentity
+1. GetCallerIdentity

 <details>
 <summary>Explanation</summary>